MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Implementation

 > [!NOTE]
-> Version 4.6 introduced a new Cosmos DB storage provider, `CosmosDbPartitionedStorage`.
-Existing bots using the original `CosmosDbStorage` should continue using `CosmosDbStorage`.
-Bots using the older provider will continue to work as expected.
-New bots should use `CosmosDbPartitionedStorage` as partitioning offers increased performance.
+> Version 4.6 introduced a new Cosmos DB storage provider, the _Cosmos DB partitioned storage_ class, and the original _Cosmos DB storage_ class is deprecated.
+Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_ with the addition of the `compatibilityMode` [flag](https://aka.ms/azure-dotnet-cosmosdb-partitionedstorage#L289).

 ### [C#](#tab/csharp)